unchartedsoftware/aperture-tiles/docs/documentation/quickstart/readme.md

 - `SPARK_HOME` - the location of the Spark installation
 - `SPARK_MEM` - the amount of memory to allocation to Spark
-- `MASTER` - the node on which the cluster is installed
+- `MASTER` - the node on which the cluster is installed (set to `local` for running Spark on a single machine)

 ###<a name="julia-set-data-generation"></a>Julia Set Data Generation